lucadecamillis/unity-logger-injection/README.md

-# unity-logger-injection
+# Unity Logger Injection
-Automatically inject ILog from the unity container
+Automatically inject `Microsoft.Extensions.Logging.ILogger` as property from the unity container.